Higher-order Volterra-type integral operator on Hardy and Bergman spaces: Boundedness and Compactness

 \end{corollary}

 \begin{proof} If $g\in\mathrm{BMOA}$, then by the Aleman--Siskakis theorem \cite{Aleman},

 Combining this with Lemma~\ref{lem:norm-est} yields the desired estimate. \end{proof}

 \begin{remark} Corollary~\ref{cor:BMOA-norm} provides a sufficient condition for the boundedness of $T_{g,n}$ on $H^p$.
-For $n\ge 2$, this condition is not necessary in general, and sharper symbol characterizations can be obtained by viewing $T_{g,n}$ as a special case of generalized integration operators. \end{remark}
+For $n\ge 2$, this condition is not expected to be necessary in general; more refined symbol characterizations can be obtained by viewing $T_{g,n}$ as a special case of generalized integration operators. \end{remark}

 \begin{proposition} For all analytic functions $f,g$ in $\mathbb{D}$ and every $n\in\mathbb{N}$,

 \end{proposition}

 \begin{proof} Let $h(t):=f(t)g'(t)$.
 Using the convolution representation \eqref{eq:conv-repr},